One of the most common documents that companies need periodically after they form their entity is a certificate of good standing.

 How to Get a Certificate of Good Standing

 You can order a certificate of good standing for the state of Delaware from us here.
-Turnaround time for a certificate of good standing is same day, generally within two hours, during normal business hours.
+Turnaround time for a certificate of good standing is same day, generally within hours, during normal business hours.
+You are also able to upgrade to expedited delivery to receive your certificate of good standing within one hour.

 When You're Not in Good Standing